OpenLiberty/ci.gradle/docs/toolchain.md

 * **No Gradle toolchain configured (`java.toolchain` absent)**

   Server tasks and dev mode run using the JVM that runs Gradle and whatever configuration is present in `server.env` / `jvm.options`.
+  If `JAVA_HOME` is not set in those files, Liberty uses the default `JAVA_HOME` from the system environment (or the JVM that is running Gradle).

 * **Gradle toolchain configured, toolchain JDK resolved successfully**